perryabdulkadir/Election-Analysis/README.md

 Audit of CO-1 congressional race using Python

 ## Election Audit Overview
 In this project, Tom of the Colorado Board of Elections has tasked me with auditing the election results for Colorado's 1st Congressional District.
-Using Python, I have been tasked with coming up with the following figures for the race:
+Using Python, I have been asked to come up the following figures for the race:
 1) the total number of votes cast
 2) votes broken down by county in absolute terms and as percentages
 3) the county with the largest number of votes cast